All Episodes

 Our friend Greg here has been on a trendy food binge for the last six months, scarfing down everything from rainbow bagels and donut burgers to unicorn milkshakes.

-All for the gram, of course.
+All for the Graham, of course.

 See, getting likes is fun, but now Greg is busy burping up fairy dust.

-See, he's been avoiding any real nutrients for far too long, and his health is suffering.
+See, he's been avoiding any real nutrients for far too long and his health is suffering.

-But in combination with a balanced diet, there is a simple way that Greg here can get back in tip top shape.
+But in combination with a balanced diet, there is a simple way that Greg here can get back in tip-top shape.

-I know what I gotta do.
+I know what I got to do.

 Mexico, here I come.